MBBS, University of Western Australia 1998

 While overseas, Christine has developed further interest in multi-modality chronic pain management for both cancer survivors and non-cancer patients.
 She continued her ongoing interest and research in management of chronic pain using a more holistic approach integrating social and psychological model.
 In particular, she has studied the Eastern Wisdom traditions and philosophies and translating that to her work in meditation, music therapy, and art of self-healing in chronic pain management.

-In addition to her clinical work as a Consultant Physician in hospitals, she dedicates most of her time now to our Specialists Clinic in Melbourne that specialises in spinal pain management.
+In addition to her clinical work as a Consultant Physician in hospitals, Christine is an AMA certified specialist for impairment assessment of spinal conditions in accordance with Victorian legislation.
+She dedicates most of her time now to our Specialists Clinic in Melbourne that specialises in spinal pain management.
 Here, she works with other experts including Neurosurgeon, Neurologist, Spinal Physiotherapist and Psychologist with special interest in providing excellent spinal pain management.